Geonovum/ogc-api-features-guideline/Examples.md

 #### Dutch API design rules

-It complies with all the rules, except for 2 rules.
+It complies with all the rules, except for 2.
-It does not comply with https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/no-trailing-slash.
+It does not comply with the rule https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/no-trailing-slash.
 This rule in the Dutch ADR prescribes that none of the API endpoints should have a trailing slash.
 However, the OGC specification states that the landing page (i.e. "Home") should have a trailing slash.
 So the rules contradict.
 It is expected that in future, this ADR-rule will make an exception for the landing page.

-The collection is named "SimpleAddress".
+Secondly, the collection is named "SimpleAddress".
 This is not according to the [rule for naming collections](https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/naming-collections) because it is not a plural.

 #### INSPIRE